This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Corrosion

-As you know, salt is a corrosive substance.
+As we all know, salt is a corrosive substance.

-If the salt amount is above the normal range and goes above 5,500ppm, there is a high chance that it can corrode the system.
+If the amount of salt is above the normal range and goes above 5,500ppm, there is a high chance that it can corrode the system.

 If you find yourself replacing your pool’s metal equipment more often, please consider reducing the amount of salt used in the salt chlorine generator.